Dates: 9/9 - 17, 2017

 On Day 6, we’ll ride the gently rolling hills of the Chippewa National Forest in the heart of Minnesota’s Land of Lakes region.
 We’ll spend the night on the shores of Leach Lake in Walker at the grand Chase-on-the-Lake Resort.
 The Paul Bunyan Trail is our corridor of travel as we ride from Walker south into the Brainerd Lakes region.
 We’ll leave the trail at Nissawa and trace the shore of Gull Lake to Madden’s Resort.

 Madden’s Resort is that kind of place that demands a layover day, and that’s our plan for Day 7.
 Whether it’s an optional bike ride around the lake, a round of golf, a canoe or sailboat on Gull Lake, or a lazy day on the beach or poolside, there is no end of ways to fill this day.

 Day 8, our final day, is anything other than a leisurely spin to the finish line.
 We’ll ride through Brainerd, skirt the northern and eastern shores of massive Mille Lacs Lake, and ultimately join the Munger Trail at Finlayson as we ride on to Hinckley.
-We promise not to leave Hinckley without the opportunity to consume one of Tobey’s legendary, guilt-free cinnamon rolls before our shuttle back to the Duluth airport where our Minnesota Cycling Tour concludes.
+There we'll stop at the famous Tobies Restaurant and Bakery for a legendary, guilt-free cinnamon roll, before our shuttle back to the Duluth airport where our Minnesota Cycling Tour concludes.